michelle-almakari/michelle-almakari/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Postdoctoral Researcher at CNRS / Laboratoire de Geologie in Ecole Normale Superieure. </a>.
+description: <a href="#">Postdoctoral Researcher at CNRS - Laboratoire de Geologie in Ecole Normale Superieure </a>.

 profile:
   align: right